Saint Mary's Hospital, Manchester: Clinical

 More than 1,200 staff, including doctors, nurses, midwives, clinical and non-clinical support staff work in St Mary's Hospital.
 A range of clinical and non-clinical support services are based at the site to support the work undertaken, including well established departments of radiology and physiotherapy.
 9,267 babies were delivered in 2015/16.

+Sexual Assault Referral Centre

+St Mary's Sexual Assault Referral Centre (SARC) is a rape crisis centre, treating both men and women in the immediate aftermath of or any time after a rape or sexual assault, and provides psychological care in addition to forensic services.

 Library

 The Radford Library was transferred from St Mary's Hospital to the Manchester Medical Society's library in 1927.
-It included early obstetrical and gynaecological literature collected by the surgeon Dr Thomas Radford and donated to the hospital by him together with an endowment.
+It included early obstetrical and gynaecological literature collected by the surgeon Dr Thomas Radford and donated to the hospital by him, together with an endowment.
 Dr Radford also donated his obstetrical museum.